banner

 • a rapidly increasing carbon tax.

-People should take action, based on the background information (see carbonindependent.org/184.html).
+Action is needed, based on the essential background climate information (see carbonindependent.org/184.html).

 • science-based decision making